 NICOSIA, Cyprus (AP) — Cyprus has strengthened the eligibility rules for a lucrative “golden passport” program that grants the document to wealthy foreign investors, ruling out applicants who already were turned down by another European Union country with a similar policy, a government official said Wednesday.

 The EU issued a report last month warning Cyprus and other countries to beef up background checks before awarding the passports because of concerns non-citizens were acquiring them to launder money and flout tax laws.

 The EU report came after Cyprus came under criticism for running a “passports-for-cash” scheme, a charge that Cypriot officials strongly denied.
 Under the Cypriot program’s rules, investors must put at least minimum 2 million euros ($2.26 million) into real estate or a Cyprus-based business.

-Foreign Minister Harris Georgiades said that from now on, applicants seeking a passport from the Mediterranean island nation would be vetted by an international agency and required to have a visa permitting travel within the EU.
+Finance Minister Harris Georgiades said that from now on, applicants seeking a passport from the Mediterranean island nation would be vetted by an international agency and required to have a visa permitting travel within the EU.